How Meditation Changes the Brain

 There is another area of the brain that is changed through meditation: the amygdala.
 But it doesn’t get larger; it shrinks.
 The amygdala—that pesky corner of the brain that produces feelings of anxiety, fear and general stress—is physically smaller in the brains of expert meditators.
 For the rest of us, even an eight-week crash course in mindfulness-based stress reduction leads to a measurable decrease in the size of the amygdala.
 The smaller it is, the less apt it is to dictate our emotional responses, especially those of the “fight-or-flight” genre.
 No wonder we feel so great when a daily meditation regimen is incorporated into our lives.
 And we can develop a consistent daily practice through progressive meditation instruction online!

-If you’re interested in learning more about meditation’s effects on the brain, check out our companion article What Happens to your Mind, Brain and Body During Meditation.
-Also, Altered Traits: What Science Reveals About How Meditation Changes Your Mind, Brain, and Body by Daniel Goleman and Richard Davidson will provide you with insights and plenty of food for thought.
+If you’re interested in learning more about meditation’s effects on the brain, check out our companion article What Happens to your Mind, Brain and Body During Meditation, or even better register for the best free online meditation course available.